Meet Our Caring Team in Toronto

 Nicole Petrie joined the Midtown Mobile Veterinary Hospice Services team in 2021 as the Head of Business Development & Growth.
 She obtained her BBA from the Schulich School of Business and her MBA from Wilfrid Laurier University, and brings over 10 years of diverse marketing and business development experience to her role here at MMVHS.
 Nicole is very excited to combine her lifelong love of animals with her business expertise, and truly feels that she has found her dream job.

-In her free time, Nicole enjoys travelling with her husband, practicing her Spanish skills, doing puzzles and escape rooms, staying active through online barre and pilates classes and spending time with family and friends.
+In her free time, Nicole enjoys travelling with her husband, doing puzzles and escape rooms, reading, spending time with family and friends, and playing with her new little fur baby, Ollie.

 Lauren P.